East Pakistan Air Operations (1971): Kilo Flight missions

 After their initial mission, Kilo Flight moved from Kailashahar to Agartala to cut down fuel usage and turn around time after 4 December 1971, and used Shamshernagar as a forward base.
-The Otter flew twelve and the Alouette seventy seven sorties between 4–16 December 1971, about 40 of them were combat missions to attack ground targets in Sylhet, Comilla, Daudkandi and Narshingdi.
+The Otter flew 12 and the Alouette 77 sorties between 4 and 16 December 1971, about 40 of them were combat missions to attack ground targets in Sylhet, Comilla, Daudkandi and Narshingdi.
 The Otter flew several sorties and hit Pakistani positions in Syhlet on 5 December and again on 6 December, while the helicopter flew four sorties and rocketed Pakistani troops in Sylhet, Maulivibazar and on the River Kushiyara on the same day.

 Indian troops made a heliborne infantry assault by two companies in about nine Mil Mi-4s, escorted by "gunship" Alouttes on 7 December near Sylhet.
 The Kilo Flight Alouette provided fire support during the landing, then rocked and strafed targets near the Sylhet Circuit house and on Pakistani positions along the river Surma to contain the Pakistani response.
 Flight Lt.
 Singla won the Vir Chakra and Flight Lt.
 Sultan Mahmud was awarded the Bir Uttam medals for this operation.
 The helicopter attacked Pakistani troops retreating from Sylhet to Bhairab on 8 December while the Otter attacked Pakistani troops crossing the Kushiyara river on 7 and 8 December several times, sinking two barges.

-Captain Shahabuddinn in the Alouette flew an unsuccessful sortie to rescue Squadron Leader R.C Sachdeva, who had bailed out near Naryanganj on 10 December.
-The Otter flew several missions near Narshindi between 11 and 15 December 1971.
+Captain Shahabuddinn Ahmed in the Alouette flew an unsuccessful sortie to rescue Squadron Leader R.C Sachdeva, who had bailed out near Naryanganj on 10 December.